laurent22/joplin/README_terminal.md

 	Possible keys/values:

-	    sync.2.path            File system synchronisation target directory.
-	                           The path to synchronise with when file system synchronisation is enabled.
-See `sync.target`.
-	                           Type: string.

 	    editor                 Text editor.
 	                           The editor that will be used to open a note.
 If none is provided it will try to auto-detect the